mezhanglei/react-easy-formrender/README.md

 # version log
 - v6.x
   6.x has two major updates from v5.x.
+  - 6.2.7 When the default component `RenderForm` reports an error in the `form` tag in the nested case, you can set `tagName` to be replaced by another tag.
   - 6.2.5 Enhancing and adjusting the usage of string expressions, and adding a new description of how to use string expressions in this document.
   - 6.2 adapt the underlying `react-easy-formcore` library to path systems above `4.x`, fix the `useFormValues` bug.
   - The component is split into `Form` and `RenderFormChildren` components, the `Form` component handles the form values, the `RenderFormChildren` renders the form based on the information provided, a `Form` component can wrap multiple `RenderFormChildren` components, if multiple ` RenderFormChildren` components have the same properties as each other, the later will override the previous